questdb/dasher-fe/README.md

 1. Fork this private repository
 2. Submit a PR from your fork via a private branch

-Please ensure the materials remain private!
+Please ensure the materials remain private.

 We want to maintain fairness and anonymity!